-While these condensed interim consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that it will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from March 31, 2021, the Company anticipates the need for further funding to settle its current liabilities, support ongoing operations, and advance its South American exploration projects, as appropriate.
+While these condensed interim consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that it will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from June 30, 2021, the Company anticipates the need for further funding to settle its current liabilities, support ongoing operations, and advance its South American exploration projects, as appropriate.
 The Company is currently evaluating potential additional sources of financing.
 Historically, including the period prior to the completion of the Josemaria Arrangement, capital requirements have been primarily funded through equity financing, joint ventures, disposition of mineral properties and investments, and the use of short-term credit facilities extended by its major shareholders, such as Zebra Holdings and Investments S.à.r.l. ("Zebra") and Lorito Holdings S.à.r.l. ("Lorito").
 Zebra and Lorito are companies controlled by a trust settled by the late Adolf H. Lundin.
 Zebra and Lorito report their respective security holdings in the Company as joint actors, as the term is defined by Canadian securities regulations, and are related parties by virtue of their combined shareholding in the Company in excess of 20%.
 In February 2021, the Company obtained an unsecured US\$3.0 million credit facility from Zebra and Lorito (see Note 6).

-While management is confident that additional sources of funding will be secured to fund planned expenditures for at least twelve months March 31, 2021, factors that could affect the availability of financing include the progress and results of ongoing exploration at the Company's mineral properties, the state of international debt and equity markets (see Note 14), and investor perceptions and expectations of the global copper, gold, and/or silver markets.
+While management is confident that additional sources of funding will be secured to fund planned expenditures for at least twelve months from June 30, 2021, including funds required to repay amounts drawn against the credit facility extended by Zebra and Lorito which matures in February 2022 (see Note 6), factors that could affect the availability of financing include the progress and results of ongoing exploration at the Company's mineral properties, the state of international debt and equity markets, as may be impacted by developments with respect to the ongoing COVID-19 pandemic, and investor perceptions and expectations of the global copper, gold, and/or silver markets.
 There can be no assurance that such financing will be available in the amount required at any time or for any period or, if available, that it can be obtained on terms satisfactory to the Company.
 If necessary, the Company may defer or forego discretionary expenditures, explore opportunities to revise the due dates of its liabilities, negotiate deferrals on upcoming lump sum payments with respect to the Company's mineral properties, and/or settle its liabilities through the issuance of the common shares and other equity instruments.
 Based on the actual deployment of the Company's current working capital and the amount of funding raised, if any, the Company's planned initiatives and other work programs may be postponed, or otherwise revised, as necessary.